praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 15. now create a channel - click on channels > create channel > give some name to channel > create
 16. now in message bar type `@your-app-name` and click on send icon >  click on add to channel

+# Done with Configuration of all tools, Now will we store the credentials into Vault server
 ## Step: 3 Store the Credentials in the Vault server
 run all these commands into the vault server
 1. enable secrets path